flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2017/matrix.md

 labels: [memo, web]
 theme-color: "#60ff60"
 description: |
-  The problem with insomnia is that you can loose a night coding something useless.
+  The problem with insomnia is that you can spend a night coding something useless.
 ---

 <style>